GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 Two parameters influence the synthesized maps: the #fov $L$ and the pixel resolution $p$.

 *Field of View.*
-The #fov ($L$) determines how wide is the range covered by the egocentric map which is a $L times L$ square centered around the robot agent.
+The #fov ($L$) determines the size of the range covered by the egocentric map which is an $L times L$ square centered around the robot agent.

 Its value must be chosen diligently as it bounds the information available once the shifting and aggregation have occurred at the final position.
 One has to consider the maximum distance $d_"max"$ traveled by the robot at each step and the horizon $H$.